M54.14 – Radiculopathy, thoracic region

 M54.14 is a billable code, meaning it can specify a diagnosis for reimbursement purposes.

-• Several conditions, including herniated discs, spinal stenosis, bone spurs, or other injuries and diseases of the spine, can cause thoracic radiculopathy.
+• Several conditions, including herniated discs, spinal stenosis, bone spurs, or other injuries and diseases in the spinal column, can cause thoracic radiculopathy.

 • Early and accurate diagnosis is essential in preventing further nerve damage and preserving the quality of life.